Irregular period: When should you see a doctor?

 - Premature ovarian insufficiency

-- Other Medical conditions, such as bleeding disorders, thyroid problems, hormonal imbalances.
+- Other Medical conditions, such as bleeding disorders, thyroid problems, and hormonal imbalances.

 When should you see a doctor?